Back to Deals

 CIBC Aventura® Visa Infinite Privilege* Card

-The upper crust of CIBC’s Aventura credit cards has a solid offer at the moment.
-After spending a total of $6,000 in the first four months, you’ll have earned at least 57,500 Aventura Points: 50,000 from the welcome bonus, and at least 7,500 from meeting the minimum spending requirement.
+The upper crust of CIBC’s Aventura lineup of credit cards has a solid offer at the moment.
+After spending a total of $6,000 in the first four months, you’ll have earned at least 57,500 Aventura Points: 50,000 from the welcome bonus, and at least 7,500 from meeting the first two minimum spending requirements.

 When redeemed against any pending travel expense at 1.25 cents per point, that’s worth $719.
 However, once you subtract the $499 annual fee and add the value from the $200 annual travel credit, we arrive at our valuation of the offer.